 Before we jump into clinical documentation to improve patient care and how real-time data can improve patient care, we need to showcase the importance of clinical documentation for health systems.

-Mainly, hospitals and health systems trying to survive and thrive under value-based reimbursement recognize that good clinical documentation is key to ensuring quality care and optimizing revenue cycle management.
+Hospitals and health systems trying to survive and thrive under value-based reimbursement recognize that good clinical documentation is key to ensuring quality care and optimizing revenue cycle management through accurate billing.

 Why is clinical documentation improvement important?

-Care to know why is clinical documentation to improve patient care very important?
-Well, clinical documentation, or CDI, simply aids in “ensuring that the events of the patient contact are appropriately documented”.
-Additionally, the electronic health record properly represents the services that were rendered.
+Care to know why clinical documentation to improve patient care is very important?
+Well, the clinical documentation improvement process aids in “ensuring that the events of the patient contact are appropriately documented”.
+Additionally, the electronic health record properly represents the services that were rendered as part of service delivery.

-So, it basically ensures that all members of a patient’s care team have the information necessary to properly treat the patient.
+So, it ensures that all patient care team members have the patient information necessary to treat the patient properly.

 How does patient documentation contribute to quality improvement?